jonelo/bashberries/README.md

 pwned               | Has your password been pwned?                                                  |
 update_jre          | Downloads the latests JRE from the web, extracts it and creates a symlink      |
 update_property     | Updates the value of a key/value pair in a property file                       |
-update_this         | Downloads all bash scripts from the bashberries project on github              |
+update_bashberries  | Downloads all bash scripts from the bashberries project on github              |
 update_tzdatabase   | Updates the time zone database of your Java Runtime Environment                |
 update_tzupdater    | Updates the tzupdater.jar by calling update_jre -t tzupdater                   |